-Three methods of voting are used in Washington State: punchcard, lever machine, and paper ballot.
-Each county uses one or a combination of these methods.
-If you need assistance, you may ask an election worker to explain how to use your county's voting device or ballot.
+Three methods of voting are used in Washington State: punchcard, lever machines and paper ballots.
+King County uses punchcard voting.
+If you need assistance, you may ask an election official, before you vote, to explain how to use the voting device.
+You may also request assistance from two election officials of opposite political parties or a person of your choice in recording your vote.
+If you make an error on your ballot, you may request a replacement.

-Absentee voting:
+Absentee Voting:

 Regular Absentee Ballot: If you cannot vote in person, you may vote by absentee ballot.
-You may request an absentee ballot, either in person or by mail, as early as 45 days before the election, but no later than the day before the election.
+You may request an absentee ballot in person or by mail, as early as 45 days before the election, but no later than the day before the election.
 Exception: If you are confined to the hospital and were admitted no earlier than five days before the election, you may apply for an absentee ballot up to and including the day of the election.

 - Service Absentee Ballot: Members of the military service may apply for an absentee ballot at any time.
-Such service voters will be mailed an absentee ballot for the next primary or general election, or special election to be held subsequent to the date of application. - 3.
+Such service voters will be mailed an absentee ballot for the next primary, general election or special election. - 3.
 Special Absentee Ballot: A voter who is working outside the continental United States and will be unable to return a regular absentee ballot by normal mail delivery may apply for a special absentee ballot 90 days before the primary or general election.
 The special absentee ballot will contain the offices and measures, if known, scheduled to appear on the ballot.
-The county auditor will include a list of candidates who have filed and a list of any issues that have been referred to the ballot before the application was filed.
+The Division of Records and Elections will include a list of candidates who have filed and a list of any issues that have been referred to the ballot before the application was filed.

-The voter may use the special absentee ballot to write in the name of an eligible candidate for each office and vote on any measure.
+The voter may use the special absentee ballot to write in the name of any eligible candidate for each office and vote on any measure.

-4. Ongoing Absentee Ballot: If you are a disabled person or a person over the age of 65, you may apply for status as an ongoing absentee voter.
+4. Ongoing Absentee Ballot: If you are a disabled person or age 65 or over, you may apply for status as an ongoing absentee voter.
 This will entitle you to automatically receive an absentee ballot for each subsequent election through January of the next odd-numbered year.
-At that time, the county auditor will automatically notify you and permit you to renew your status as an ongoing absentee voter.
-Contact the county auditor for an application.
+At that time, the Division of Records and Elections will send an application to you to renew your ongoing absentee voter status.